MR

 Your cheque register helps you track the following information:

-• When you made these transactions, and why
+- When and why you made these transactions

 Filling out your cheque register is optional, but listing all your transactions can help you monitor your money’s flow and lower the risk of fraud.
 You can also use your register to keep track of cheques people give you if it pleases you.